anandgokul18/dcvpn_rust/README.md

+# > :warning: **Vulnerability Alert: A critical vulnerability (CVE-2021-44228) related to remote code execution has been identified in this project.
+We are currently UNDERGOING MAINTENANCE to mitigate this issue.
+Please refrain from using the current release until further notice.
+Project might be moved to private repo affecting public visibility and actions like forking and starring**

+.

 # [Open Source] Blockchain Decentralized Lightweight VPN in Rust

 DCVPN_Rust (Decentralized VPN in Rust) is an open-source initiative started by @anandgokul18 to design, develop and maintain a decentralized Virtual Private Network (VPN) solution, meticulously engineered using the Rust programming language.
 Chosen for its superior performance characteristics, Rust empowers this project with high-speed execution, rigorous memory safety, and seamless concurrency capabilities.